fb pixel

 Can I start my application before I've registered in classes?

 Yes!
-You can apply even if your school has not officially accepted you – just make sure you know your school name, your program name, and your start and end dates.
+You can apply even if your school has not officially accepted you—just make sure you know your school name, your program name, and your start and end dates.

 When is the deadline to apply for Manitoba Student Aid?

-• Mid-November for Fall term only
+• Fall term only: mid-October

-• Mid-March for Winter Term or Fall/Winter terms
+• Winter Term or Fall/Winter terms: mid-February

 Most provinces, including Manitoba, require that you register in at least 60% of a full course load to maintain eligibility for full-time funding.